hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/file-splitter.png)

 # [18: Locate File](#18-locate-file)
-Recursively search for a file in a folder and all its subfolders.
-Print out the locations where that file is located.
+Search for a file in a folder and all of its subfolders recursively.
+Print the locations where that file can be found.
-Useful when you don't want to scroll through all the folders and files to locate the file you need.
+When you don't want to scroll through all the folders and files to get the file you need, this feature comes in handy.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/find-files.png)

 # [19: Websphere Verbosegc](#19-websphere-verbosegc)
-Save highlevel websphere verbosegc metrics into csv.
-Useful when you want to import the data to a load test tool for analyses & correlate with other metrics.
+Save the high-level websphere verbosegc metrics to a csv file.
+When you wish to import data into a load test tool for analysis and correlation with other metrics, this is useful.
-Assupmtion is that you do have any other means (i.e apm tools, sitescope etc) to view this data with other application & system metrics.
+Assumption is that you have other tools (e.g., apm tools, sitescope, etc.) to view this data alongside other application and system metrics.
 ![Data](https://github.com/hseera/python-utilities/blob/main/images/verbosegc.png)

 # [20: Formatted Server Metrics To Excel](#20-formatted-server-metrics-to-excel)
-There are situations when you get metrics data for all the servers in an excel file in a column format.
+In some cases, you will receive metrics data for all servers in an excel file in a column format.
-However, you would like to have metrics data for each server in a separate sheet.
+You would prefer, however, to have metrics data for each server on a separate sheet.
-Also properly formated & pivoted so it makes it easy to analyze the data or generate graphs out of it.
+Also, the data is appropriately formatted and pivoted, making it simple to analyse and build graphs from it.
-This script will help you just do that.
-It takes data in a column format and saves pivoted data of each system/application into a separate sheet.
+This script will assist you in doing so.
+It accepts data in column format and stores pivoted data from each system/application to a separate sheet.
 ![Data](https://github.com/hseera/python-utilities/blob/main/images/formatted-server-metrics.png)

 # [21: Merge Columns](#21-merge-columns)